euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 Motivation
 ----------
-The Schrödinger equation is one the fundamental equations in physics for describing non-relativistic quantum mechanical dynamics.
+The Schrödinger equation is the fundamental equation for describing non-relativistic quantum mechanical dynamics.
 For the applications we will present in this section we will focus on the time-independent version which, in natural units, is given by